MicrosoftDocs/microsoft-salescopilot-docs/articles/email-summary-premium.md

     Microsoft 365 Copilot scans the email content, summarizes the key points, and displays its summary at the top of the email thread.

-    If the Sales app detects that the email is from a contact outside your company and finds related records in your CRM, the summary includes the information from your CRM and the Sales in Microsoft 365 Copilot logo appears in the upper-left corner of the **Summary by Copilot** box.
+    If the Sales app detects that the email is from a contact outside your company and finds related records in your CRM, the summary includes the information from your CRM and the Sales agent logo appears in the upper-left corner of the **Summary by Copilot** box.
 Otherwise, Microsoft 365 Copilot generates the summary without sales information from your CRM and the Microsoft 365 Copilot logo appears in the upper-left corner.

     :::image type="content" source="./media/email-summary-premium-license-copilot-summary-from-conversation.png" alt-text="Screenshot of a Copilot email summary in Outlook on the web.":::